• Skip to primary navigation

 • Prawns - Fresh raw tiger prawns are the best option, they're big and juicy and they taste amazing.
 Buy fresh prawns with shells and heads, if you can.
 However, peeled and deveined prawns make life easier.
 For a convenient alternative, use regular raw prawns, they're smaller but cheaper, and they still taste great.

-• Chicken - You can use breast or thighs for this pasta recipe
+• Chicken - You can use breast or thigh meat for this pasta recipe.
+The leftovers from Baked Chicken Leg Quarters also work great!

 • Peppers - I prefer using green Turkish peppers but Spanish Padron peppers or bell peppers would also do the job.